Pohi11/document-qa-rag-system/README.md

     *   The generated answer will appear, followed by snippets from the source documents that were used as context.

 ## Project Structure

-rag_qa_project/
-│
-├── venv/ # Python virtual environment (usually not committed) ├── chroma_db/ # Persisted ChromaDB vector store (created on first run) ├── temp_uploads/ # Temporary storage for uploads during processing (deleted after) ├── app.py # Main Streamlit application script
-├── requirements.txt # Python dependencies
+venv/ # Python virtual environment (not committed) chroma_db/ # Persisted ChromaDB vector store (created on first run) temp_uploads/ # Temporary storage for uploads during processing (deleted after) app.py # Main Streamlit application script requirements.txt # Python dependencies
-└── README.md # This file
+README.md # This file

 ## Potential Improvements & Future Work